-That might have been the end of the story, but some time after the Seventh Avenue extension had been completed, the Hess family discovered that one small plot of land had been overlooked in the city survey.
-A three foot triangle of land.
-The Hess estate refused to hand over the land to the city and in 1922 added the sign you can still read today.
-For several years it was the smallest plot of privately-owned land in the city, until it was sold to the adjacent cigar store in the late 1930s.
+That might have been the end of the story, but some time after the Seventh Avenue extension had been completed, the Hess family discovered that one small plot of land had been overlooked in the city survey—a three-foot triangle of land.
+The Hess estate refused to hand it over to the city and, in 1922, added the sign you can still read today.
+For several years it was the smallest plot of privately-owned land in the city until it was sold to the adjacent cigar store in the late 1930s.

 The Hess Triangle

 Address: Village Cigars, 110 7th Ave S, New York, NY 10014